FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

             edit_form_extension: acme-supplier-edit-form
 ```

 At this point, you should be able to dislay the edition form.
 But you should also see that all the fields are empty except the code.
-It’s because the entity has no normalizer, so we need to write one :
+It’s because the entity has no normalizer, so we need to write one:

 ```php
 <?php